jeffdonthemic/jeffdonthemic.github.io/_posts/2011-02-08-my-favorite-salesforce-com-spring-e2809911-features.markdown

 <li><strong>@Mentions</strong> - You can now mention a person's name to ensure that the person sees the update.</li>
 <li><strong>Posting Comments via Email Replies</strong> - You can now reply to Chatter posts and comments by simply replying to the email notification. #Awesome!</li>
 <li><strong>Trending Topics</strong> - The Chatter tab now includes Trending Topics to show what people in your company are talking about.</li>
-<li><strong>Follow Dashboard Components</strong> - Only metrics and gauges with conditional highlighting are eligible.</li>
+<li><strong>Follow Dashboard Components</strong> -Only metrics and gauges with conditional highlighting are eligible.</li>
 <li><strong>Live Updates</strong> - You can now click <em>You have new updates</em> at the top of a feed to see updates added to your Chatter feed since your last refresh.</li>
 <li><strong>Private File Sharing</strong> - Privately share a file with specific Chatter users.
 There are a bunch of settings around this such as email notifications after sharing, see where a file is shared, view and search for files shared by me, upload a new version, file sharing settings and permission.
 Check out the docs for more details.</li>
 <li><strong>Private Group Requests by Email</strong> - You can now click a button to automatically send an email to a group's owner and managers requesting permission to join a Chatter group.</li>
-<li><strong>Recommend People and Records</strong> - Chatter now recommends records for you to follow as well as people based on a shared interest in records.</li>
+<li><strong>Recommend People and Records</strong> - Chatter now recommends records for you to follow as well aspeople based on a shared interest in records.</li>
 <li><strong>Searchable Chatter Fields</strong> - The Global Search now includes Chatter feed results.</li>
 <li><strong>Chatter Desktop</strong> - New version of Chatter Desktop for Adobe Air</li>
 <li><strong>Chatter Mobile</strong> - Available for iPhone, iPad and BlackBerry devices.
 The Chatter mobile app does not have all of the functionality of Chatter in Salesforce.</li>
-<li>Chatter Triggers - You can now write triggers for the FeedComment and FeedItem objects. <a href="http://blog.sforce.com/sforce/2011/01/chatter-triggers-in-spring-11.html" target="_blank">More details here.</a> Thanks Sandeep!</li>
+<li>Chatter Triggers - You can now write triggers for theFeedComment and FeedItem objects. <a href="http://blog.sforce.com/sforce/2011/01/chatter-triggers-in-spring-11.html" target="_blank">More details here.</a> Thanks Sandeep!</li>
 </ul>
 <p><strong>Sales Cloud</strong></p>
 <ul>